Biology of human bonding

 Human bonding is the process by which close, enduring interpersonal relationships develop between two or more people.
 These selective and long-lasting attachments—which include parent-child bonds, romantic pair bonds, and friendships—are fundamental to human survival, development, and well-being.
 Modern neurobiology views bonding not just as a psychological experience, but also as a set of motivational and emotional states rooted in ancient, conserved mammalian brain systems.

 Evolutionary and developmental context

 The Kiss, by Francesco Hayez, in the Pinacoteca di Brera, Milan.

 It is often said that man is a social animal.
-Human bonding encompasses a wide range of affiliative behaviors, including romantic attachment, parent–child bonding, friendship, and kinship ties.
-With technical progress, scientists are now able to look objectively into the neurobiology of the various forms of bonding that enter into play in human societies.
+Human bonding encompasses a wide range of affiliative behaviors, including parent–child bonding, romantic attachment, friendship, and kinship ties.
+With technical progress, scientists are now able to examine the neurobiology of the various forms of bonding that enter into play in human societies.
 These neurobiological mechanisms of connection have played an essential role in survival and social cohesion in the context of human evolution.
-Such mechanisms are also partially conserved across mammalian species, though humans exhibit unique complexities due to language, culture, and cognition.
+Such mechanisms are also partially conserved in other mammalian species, though humans exhibit unique complexities due to language, culture, and cognition.